tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-what-s-the-deal-with.md

 </p>

 <p class="MsoNormal" style="text-align: justify;">
-  <span lang="EN-US">But what if you can’t control the template?
+  <span lang="EN-US">But what if you can't control the template?
 Sometimes the Excel files are automatically generated or supplied by a third party.
 Suck it up and try convincing the supplier of the Excel files to use a file type that is actually intended to store flat file data, such as .csv files or ragged right flat files, instead of bug-inducing spreadsheets.
 Believe me; it will make your life easier.</span>
 </p>

 <p class="MsoNormal" style="text-align: justify;">